Variational phylogenetic inference with products over bipartitions: Gradient Estimators for

-We note that this is an approximation because the region of integration itself depends upon $\phi$, which adds additional terms into the interchange of the integral and the gradient.
-Nonetheless, we still define a \textit{biased} estimate of $\nabla_\phi L(\phi)$ as
+Note that the region of integration $\bbZ_\tau(\phi)$ depends upon $\phi$, so interchanging the integral and the gradient introduces some error due to the Leibniz integral rule.
+Nonetheless, we proceed with the interchange and approximate the full gradient as follows: